samuelkrain/har-feature-augmentation/README.md

 ```

+## Workflow

+- Modify all necessary file directories in the python files, and the serial port in `har_serial_com.py`.
-The `.ipynb` files can be run in Google Colab.
+- Run the `.ipynb` files in Google Colab.
 To run the file, a Google Drive must be connected containing the files in `uci_data`.

-They will automatically generate `har_detection_model.cpp` and `test_data.cpp` files that can be copied into the arduino project directory.
+- This will automatically generate `har_detection_model.cpp` and `test_data.cpp` files.

-Note that the file directories must be modified.
+- Download the ZIP file and copy the `.cpp` and `.h` files to the Arduino project directory matching the model type (R,F or A).
+- Connect an Arduin
+- Compile using the Arduino IDE.
+- Copy `har_serial_com.py` into the Scripts subfolder of the Arduino TFLite Library
+- Open the command line at the directory of the installed Arduino TFLite library.
+- Run the command `python .\scripts\har_serial_com.py --example har_model --verbose all` ([more info](https://github.com/tensorflow/tflite-micro-arduino-examples/tree/main/src/test_over_serial))